 - Fennel is a plant in the carrot and celery family.
 It tastes similar to anise and is also highly aromatic.

 - Anise is used as a spice to add flavor to a variety of dishes.
-Star anise and anise seed are two different spices that come from different plant families.
-However, they have similar flavor profiles because they both contain anethole.

 - Licorice root is an adaptogen herb that’s used in Chinese medicine for its anti-inflammatory properties.

 - It is a member of the legume family, and like fennel, it contains powerful flavonoids that are rich in antioxidants.